restarian/brace_umd/doc/optimizer.md

 ----

+#### Basic usage of Brace UMD with the Requirejs optimizer

-The *r.js* (requirejs optimizer), script also uses *uglify-js* so the options used in building the umd.js source are imported from the build directory which also contains the wrapping fragments. * Note: *Brace UMD* uses UglifyJS-3 and is not compatible with any other major versions.
+The *r.js* (requirejs optimizer), script also uses *uglify-js* so the options used in building the umd.js source are imported from the build directory which also contains the wrapping fragments.
+**Note:** *Brace UMD* uses UglifyJS-3 and is not compatible with any other major versions of Uglify-js.

 Below is an example requirejs build config json file where the umd source fragments and the build options which created the source are used.
 It is necessary to use *nodeRequire* and not *require* when fetching the brace_umd package because the r.js script creates an atypical require function for use internally which will not have the correct path available to find the brace_umd package.